The strong coupling constant: State of the art and the decade ahead: alphasmZ world average A uthors: J. H uston (MSU, E ast L ansing ), K. R abbertz (KIT, K arlsruhe ), G. Z anderighi (MPP, M unich )

 \item[$\bullet$] The scale at which the measurement is performed.
 An uncertainty $\delta$ on a measurement of $\alphas(Q^2)$, at a scale $Q$, translates to an uncertainty $\delta' = (\alphas^2(m_\mathrm{Z}^2)/\alphas^2(Q^2)) \cdot\delta$ on $\alphasmZ$.
 For example, this enhances the already important impact of precise low-$Q$ measurements, such as from $\tau$ decays, in combinations performed at the $m_\mathrm{Z}$ scale. \end{itemize}

 The PDG determination of $\alphas$ first separates measurements into a number of different categories, then calculates an average for each category.
-This average is then used as an input to the world average.
-The PDG procedure requires four specifications of: \begin{description} \item 1) the conditions that a determination of $\alphas$ should fulfill in order be included in the average; \item 2) the separations of the different extractions of $\alphasmZ$ into the separate categories; \item 3) the procedure within each category of the procedure to compute the average and its uncertainty; \item 4) the manner in which the different subaverages and their uncertainties are combined to determine the final value of $\alphasmZ$ and its uncertainty. \end{description}
+Such per-category subaverages are then used as inputs to the world average.
+The PDG procedure requires four specifications of: \begin{description} \item 1) the conditions that a determination of $\alphas$ should fulfill in order be included in the average; \item 2) the separations of the different extractions of $\alphasmZ$ into the (approximately) independent categories; \item 3) the procedure within each category to compute the average and its uncertainty; \item 4) the manner in which the different subaverages and their uncertainties are combined to determine the final value of $\alphasmZ$ and its uncertainty. \end{description}